sigurdnev/nordic_workshop/README.md

 <img src="https://github.com/bjornspockeli/elektra/blob/master/images/device_list.png" width="200">

-### Step 10

-Pressing the button we configured to send "COMMAND_1" to the nRF52 DK should turn on LED 4 on the nRF52 DK.
+You can now press the button we configured to send "COMMAND_1" to the nRF52 DK.
+This should turn on LED 4 on the nRF52 DK.
 Pressing it again should turn it off.
 Congratulations, you've just controlled one of the GPIO pins of the nRF52 using Bluetooth Low Energy.